OCHA-DAP/hdx-python-database/docs/main.md

     # Build SQLAlchemy url from dictionary of parameters
     result = Database.get_sqlalchemy_url(**TestDatabase.params)

+## PostgreSQL specific

+There is a PostgreSQL specific call that only returns when the PostgreSQL database is available:

-    # Wait util PostgreSQL is up
+    # Wait until PostgreSQL is up
     # Library should be installed with hdx-python-database[postgres]
     wait_for_postgres('mydatabase', 'myserver', 5432, 'myuser', 'mypass')